l33tdaima/l33tdaima/p131m/README.md

 # 131. Palindrome Partition (Medium)

-Given a string s, partition s such that every substring of the partition is a palindrome.
-Return all possible palindrome partitioning of s.
+Given a string `s`, partition `s` such that every substring of the partition is a palindrome.
+Return all possible palindrome partitioning of `s`.

-A palindrome string is a string that reads the same backward as forward.
+A **palindrome** string is a string that reads the same backward as forward.

 ### Example 1: